 There is a paved multi-use trail called Gulf Shore Way that goes through the majority of Prince Edward Island National Park.
 Although, this one wasn’t quite as flat as the Confederation Trail, it still made for a fun break from exploring by car.

 We hopped on the trail near Stanhope Cape Beach and cycled along the coast for a few miles before turning around.
-With the cool breeze on our faces and sun on our skin, it made for the perfect ride.
+With the cool breeze on our faces and sun on our skin, it made for a perfect day cycling in PEI.
 And the awesome overlooks we stopped at on the way didn’t hurt!

-But the best biking trail in the park was definitely the R.I.T.S (Robinson’s Island Trail System).
+But the best cycling trail in PEI was definitely the R.I.T.S (Robinson’s Island Trail System).
 This 5-km trail has some fun technical options for mountain bikers, but can be used by beginner bikers as well.

 I had fun watching Buddy try his skills on the teeter-totter and balance beams while I stayed on the flat trail.
-This area also led to some awesome “secret beaches,” which were void of people and had stunning views.
+The Robinson’s Island area also led to some awesome “secret beaches,” which were void of people and had stunning views.

 However, the highlight of our trip was seeing a fox on the way back to the RV!
 Apparently, they are really common in that area.
 But we are always excited for wildlife sightings – especially when we happen to have the GoPro on!